DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 docker pull deathstar3/symfinder-ts-cli:scp2024
 ```

-### Checking that symfinder works
+### Checking that Symfinder-TS works
-Hereafter, we illustrate the different steps of the execution of symfinder by giving excerpts of console outputs corresponding to the execution of symfinder on a single project, Nest.
+Hereafter, we illustrate the different steps of the execution of Symfinder-TS by giving excerpts of console outputs corresponding to the execution of Symfinder-TS on a single project, Nest.

-1. First, a Neo4j database used to store information about the analyzed project (classes, methods, identified variation points and variants…) is started.
+1. First, a Neo4j database used to store information about the analyzed project (classes, methods, identified variation points, and variants…) is started.
 ```
 $ ./run_symfinder_ts.sh https://github.com/nestjs/nest -runner docker -http http://varicity-backend:3000/projects
 Starting database container